cmbant/context-assistant/README.md

 To add support for additional documentation sets:

-1. Update the configuration in `config.json` by adding a new entry to the `programs` array:
+1. Update the configuration in `config.json` by adding a new entry to the `programs` array.
+You can use either local context files or a URL-based context file:

+   **Option 1: Using Local Context Files**
    ```json
    {
      "id": "your-program-id",